 Dubrovnik old town

-The eleventh day of our Balkan tour will be dedicated to the wondrous Montenegro.
-We will start the day off by driving around the Bay of Kotor, and taking in the views in a sedentary position before we continue our exploration on foot.
+The eleventh day of our Balkan tour will be dedicated to wondrous Montenegro.
+You will start the day off by driving around the Bay of Kotor, and taking in the views in a sedentary position before you continue your exploration on foot.
 Kotor is an ancient city, and it’s even included in the UNESCO World Heritage Site list as part of the Venetian works of defense.
-We will be able to trace the steps of the Venetians as we climb the Walls of Kotor, the shell of this fortified city.
+You will be able to trace the steps of the Venetians as you climb the Walls of Kotor, the shell of this fortified city.
 As this is quite a demanding tour, only those who feel up to it will tackle the walls, while the rest will have some time off.
-After getting to know Kotor we will head off to Budva where we will spend the evening either strolling Budva’s beaches and old town for a relaxed night.
+After getting to know Kotor, you will head off to Budva where you will spend the evening either strolling Budva’s beaches or old town for a relaxed night.

 Overnight stay in Budva

 Bay of Kotor